-Debunking Common Back Pain Myths: What Science Really Says
+Debunking Common Back Pain Myths: What Ergonomics Really Says

 Back pain is one of the most prevalent health issues worldwide, affecting people of all ages and backgrounds.
-Despite its commonality, misconceptions about its causes and treatments persist—often leading to ineffective or even harmful approaches.
+Despite its commonality, misconceptions about its causes and treatments persist, which often lead to ineffective or even harmful approaches.
+Many of these misconceptions overlook the role of ergonomics in preventing and managing back pain.
 Let’s explore and debunk six widespread myths about back pain, backed by research and expert insights.

 -